MathewKostiuk/shopify-review-scraper/readme.md

 ```
 6. Save this as an environment variable in the `.env` file as `DATABASE_URL`
 7. Now, you should be able to run the command `npm run db` to run the migrations and seed the database.

+## Running the app

+Once you have the `SLACK_URL` & `DATABASE_URL` environment variables configured you can run `npm start` to run the app!
+The app automatically checks for new reviews every hour at the 1 minute mark (12:01, etc.)

+If you ever want to restart the database you can run the `npm run db` command to rollback, migrate, & seed the database.

+## Deploying

+The app is hosted on Heroku and is configured to automatically deploy any changes that are pushed to `master`.